asvd/jailed/README.md

-- If you need to load a plugin and supply it with a set of exported functions, simply provide those functions into the plugin constructor, and then access those at `applictaion.remote` property on the plugin site — the exported functions are already prepared when the plugin code is exectued.
+- If you need to load a plugin and supply it with a set of exported functions, simply provide those functions into the plugin constructor, and then access those at `application.remote` property on the plugin site — the exported functions are already prepared when the plugin code is exectued.